MicrosoftDocs/minecraft-creator/creator/Reference/Content/TextureSetsReference/TextureSetsConcepts/TextureSetsIntroduction.md

 ---
 author: mammerla
 ms.author: mikeam
-title: Texture Set Documentation - Introduction to Texture Sets
+title: Texture Set JSON and Introduction to Texture Sets
 description: "A reference document introducing creators to the concept of texture sets" ms.service: minecraft-bedrock-edition
 ---

-# Texture Set Documentation - Introduction to Texture Sets
+# Texture Set JSON and Introduction to Texture Sets

 Minecraft supports a Physically Based Rendering (PBR) color pipeline (e.g. used for Ray Tracing).
 This uses more texture data than just 'color', which enables richer, more realistic visuals.
 Using PBR, you can have layers for different specular reflections, emissivity, normal maps, and more, which goes beyond the classic color pipeline for Vanilla Minecraft.
 Texture Sets have been added as the feature for defining multiple PBR layers for a texture resource.
 Texture Sets are data driven from json files.